replaceitem/carpet-discarpet/docs/pages/functions/values/server-from-id.md

 ### `dc_server_from_id(id)`

-Gets a server from the specified ID.
+Gets the server from the specified ID.

 ### {input:}